realA10001986/Time-Circuits-Display/README.md

 Clicking this leads to the WiFi configuration page.
 On that page, you can connect your clock to your WiFi network by selecting/entering the SSID (WiFi network name) as well as a password (WPA2).
 By default, the clock's IP address is requested via DHCP.
 However, you can also configure a static IP for the clock by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.

+Note that this page has nothing to do with Access Point mode; it is strictly for connecting your TCD to an existing WiFi network as a client.

 ##### &#9654; Setup

 This leads to the [Setup page](#setup-page).